qyxa123/-_Smart-Key-Cabinet-Management-System/README.md

 ### **4. Guidelines for Using AI Assistance**

 We encourage exploration and use of new technologies.
-For this assignment, you may use AI tools (e.g., GitHub Copilot, ChatGPT) for assistance.
+For this assignment, you may use AI tools (e.g., GitHub Copilot, deepseek, chatgpt, claude) for assistance.

 *   **Permitted Use Cases:** Generating code skeletons, answering technical questions, providing color scheme suggestions, optimizing code structure, etc.
 *   **Important Principles:**